UTK-geog415-s15/UTK-geog415-s15.github.io/_posts/2015-01-05-assignment0.md

 Now, back in R, select File -> New Project… -> Existing Directory and choose your github folder (the one with your netid) as the directory.
 Select Create Project.

+You now have R and Git setup.  yay!!
+Give yourself a pat on the back, crack your knuckles and we can get started with the assignment :)

+ ## Homework 0:

+ Edit your README.md file and write a short bio about yourself.
+You can edit it from within R, or using any text editor (like notepad or textedit).
+Tell me a bit about your background.
+Maybe something about your academic and career goals?
+Maybe something memorable about you?
+Maybe you love to write haiku?
+It’s your space.
+Do with it as you wish.

+ When you are done with your bio, *commit* your work to the repository.
+Even if your text edit has autosave, commit is different.
+Commit is like taking a snapshot.
+You can always return to the state of a repository at a commit snapshot, even if you later change or delete your file.

+#### Commit - Method A: In R

+ - In R Click `Git -> Commit`
+ - In the upper left, you will see a window of every file that has changed.
+Some files are new and should be added, some files are modified and should be checked in.
+Select the box next to each file to approve the change.
+The files are now
+ *staged* to be committed.
+You need to write a short message describing the commit.
+Something like “added bio to README.md."
+ - Click Commit.

+ You made the snapshot, but it is still on your computer and not on your github.
+You need to “push it” to your github repository.
+Click the `push ` button.

+ That’s it.
+Every so often, remember to commit your changes and push them to the github repository.

+#### Commit - Method B: In the shell

+ - Type `git status`
+ This will tell you what needs to be staged.
+ - Enter `git commit -a -m 'helpful meesge explaining what you did'`
+ - Enter `git push`  (If that doesn't work try `git push origin master`, and enter you username and password if prompted)

+ ### Turn it in

+ When you’re ready to turn your homework in:
+ On the right, click `Pull Requests` -> `Create  pull request.`
+ You’ll see a page which shows all of the differences between your version of the repository and my version of the repository.
+Just click once again on `Create Pull Request.`  You can create a message for the pull request.
+Something helpful like "[your netid] Homework 0” would be great.

+ Click yet once again on Create Pull Request.
+ I’ll automatically get a message telling me that you want me to load your repository.
+You can view it on the class repository if you want, to make sure it worked.
+You’re done.
+Now my work begins :)